onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

      alt="A close up view of the assembled voltage regulator in the NorCal 40A transceiver, looking down on the on/off switch from the back.", title="A close up view of the assembled voltage regulator in the NorCal 40A transceiver, looking down on the on/off switch from the back." />

-From left to right, there's a 10 micro farad capacitor, a 47 nano farad capacitor, a single pole double throw switch, a 78L08 voltage regulator, a 1N5817 diode, and a 2.1 millimeter power jack.
+From left to right, there's a 10 microfarad capacitor, a 47 nanofarad capacitor, a single pole double throw switch, a 78L08 voltage regulator, a 1N5817 diode, and a 2.1 millimeter power jack.
 The schematic below shows how they fit together electrically.

+I had a bit of concern about my soldering skills after I put in that switch.
+See the front leg (as seen in the picture above, where front is closest to you) isn't connected to anything.
+I probed the joint with an ohm meter and it didn't go anywhere.
+It didn't go to ground.
+It wasn't shorted to nearby components.
+It was just an unconnected solder pad on the board.
+The term for that kind of connection is "floating".

+It turns out that's a single pole double throw switch.
+So when it's in the off position, the front and middle legs are connected.
+When it's in the on position, the middle and back legs are connected.
+Normally, you'd use a single pole single throw switch (with just two legs) for an on/off type connection.
+However, there's an identical switch on the front panel of the NorCal 40A that uses both connections.
+Using the same type of switch for both is one fewer kind of part you have to buy.

-I have a friend who spent a couple of semesters at ITT Tech.
+Speaking of parts, I have a friend who spent a couple of semesters at ITT Tech.
 He says the best thing he got out of it was a junk box.
 You really do need a lot of good junk if you want to build radios.
 Pete Juliano, N6QW, has a nice article about [what makes a good junk box][n6qw].
 For fun, we'll pretend we've got a virtual junk box stocked with all the parts Pete lists.

 ## Why battery packs are big ##